Skip to Content

 Hide Knot

-Slide your threaded needle into the fold’s edge, about 1/4 inch deep, and secure your knot.
+Slide the needle into the fold’s edge—about 1/4 inch in—and anchor your knot securely.

 Small Stitches